 Other similar studies have been done and show 10 mg is probably the ceiling dose of ketorolac both orally and parenterally.

-In the next parts of the NSAID saga, we’ll discuss side effects profiles of various NSAIDs, and NSAID hodgepodge such as effect on fracture healing, use in renal colic and more.
+In part 3 of the NSAID saga, we’ll discuss side effects profiles of various NSAIDs.